 \subsection{Implementation Details}

 Unless stated, our framework builds upon the Waver~\cite{zhang2025waver} 12B model as the base architecture.
-We adopt a two-stage training strategy: in the first stage, we train individual modality branches on collected audio-video data using a batch size of 256 and a fixed learning rate of $1\times10^{-4}$ for 80K steps.
-In the second stage, we perform joint video-audio training with a batch size of 32 and learning rate of $5\times10^{-5}$ for 50K steps to enable cross-modal interaction.
-During inference, we apply classifier-free guidance~\cite{cfg} with a weight of 10.0 for both video and audio generation to enhance generation quality.
+We adopt a two-stage training strategy: in the first stage, we train the audio branch in isolation on collected text-to-audio and text-to-speech data using a batch size of 256 and a fixed learning rate of $1\times10^{-4}$ for 80K steps.
+In the second stage, we perform joint video-audio generation and editing training with a batch size of 32 and a learning rate of $3\times10^{-5}$ for 100K steps to learn multimodal interaction.
+During inference, we apply classifier-free guidance~\cite{cfg} with a weight of 10.0 for both video and audio generation and editing to enhance generation quality.